rachelngordon/personality-nlp/README.md

 2. Create a word cloud for each of the personality types (see: https://github.com/rachelngordon/personality-nlp/tree/main/EDA%20%26%20Clustering/WordClouds) after removing stop words, punctuation, and common words such as "personality", "type", etc
 3. Perform k-means clustering using the type desciptions and following the steps listed on this blog: http://brandonrose.org/clustering

-Clustering results can be seen here: https://github.com/rachelngordon/personality-nlp/blob/main/EDA%20%26%20Clustering/personality_clusters.png and the most common words per cluster are as follows:
+Clustering results can be seen here: https://github.com/rachelngordon/personality-nlp/blob/main/EDA%20%26%20Clustering/personality_clusters.png

+The most common words per cluster are as follows:

 Cluster 0 words: b'challenges', b'create', b'roadmap', b'reach', b'plans', b'facing',